Sample Complexity Bounds for Linear Constrained MDPs with a Generative Model: Conclusion

 Given access to a generative model, we proposed a generic primal-dual framework for reducing the (linear) CMDP problem to the (linear) MDP problem.
 Using (linear) \texttt{MDVI} as the \texttt{MDP-Solver} enabled us to obtain sample complexity bounds for both tabular and linear CMDPs with either $O(\epsilon)$ or zero constraint violation.
-We obtained the first near-optimal (in $d$ and $\epsilon$) guarantees for linear CMDPs, whereas for tabular CMDPs, we matched the existing near-optimal guarantees.
-For linear CMDPs, improving the dependence of the sample complexity on the effective horizon $H$ and proving a lower-bound for the strict-feasibility setting are important directions for future work.
+We obtained the first near-optimal (in $d$, $\epsilon$, and $\zeta$) guarantees for linear CMDPs, whereas for tabular CMDPs, we matched the existing near-optimal guarantees.
+We also provide a lower bound for solving linear CMDPs under strict feasibility.
+For linear CMDPs, improving the dependence of the sample complexity on the effective horizon $H$ is an important direction for future work.

 { \vbox{

 \hrule height 4pt 0.2in { \bf Supplementary material} 0.2in \hrule height 1pt }} \appendixTitle

 \startcontents \printcontents{}{1}{}